 ANJALI DANCE COMPANY has created a radical new perspective for contemporary dance.
 In the past twenty years the achievements of Anjali’s dancers have won them acceptance as performing artists in their own right and their work has helped to change perceptions of the creative and artistic potential of people with learning disabilities.

-Anjali’s dancers have worked with some of the UK’s most incisive choreographers, including Claire Russ and Matthew Hawkins, Charlotte Vincent and New Art Club, to create ground-breaking dance programmes which have been performed throughout the UK and abroad, from the Royal Festival Hall, Royal Opera House and Sadler’s Wells in London to venues in Berlin and Lisbon.
+Anjali’s dancers have worked with some of the UK’s most incisive choreographers, including Lea Anderson, Gary Clarke, Claire Russ, Matthew Hawkins, Charlotte Vincent and New Art Club, to create ground-breaking dance programmes which have been performed throughout the UK and abroad, from the Royal Festival Hall, Royal Opera House and Sadler’s Wells in London to venues in Berlin, Lisbon and Mexico City.

 Our dancers have gained in personal growth, confidence and artistic skill and they have been central figures in advocating aesthetic diversity and equal opportunities for people with learning disabilities.
 They frequently speak at conferences and seminars and have appeared on television.